Daily Republic News

 - Member for

-A Fort Thompson man has pleaded guilty to being a felon in possession of a firearm.
-Bryant Ross, 39, appeared before U.S. District Judge Roberto A. Lange on Aug.
-29 and pleaded guilty to the indictment.
-The maximum penalty upon conviction is 10 years of imprisonment, a $250,000 fine or both, three years of supervised release, an additional two years of supervised release upon revocation, and a $100 special assessment to the Federal Crime Victims Fund.
+LOWER BRULE -- A Lower Brule man pleaded not guilty to an indictment of assault with a dangerous weapon.
+Colin Colombe, 39, was indicted on Aug.
+21. He appeared before U.S. Magistrate Judge Mark A. Moreno on Wednesday.
+The maximum penalty upon conviction is 10 years in prison, a $250,000 fine or both, three years of supervised release, an additional two years of supervised release upon revocation, and a mandatory $100 special assessment to the Federal Crime Victims Fund.
 Restitution may also be ordered.

 OACOMA -- Work to replace a culvert on the Interstate 90 Business Loop east of Oacoma is scheduled to begin today, according to the South Dakota Department of Transportation.
 Traffic on the I-90 Business Loop will be detoured to a gravel diversion during construction.
 Motorists should be aware of construction signing, suddenly slowing traffic, equipment and workers in the area.
 The prime contractor on this $803,000 project is Midwest Contracting LLC from Marshall, Minn.
 The estimated completion date is Oct.
 31.